 After reading the daily Australian and U.S. news I usually helped prepare a PowerPoint presentation for school kids who visited the embassy as part of a school retreat.
 Depending on whether or not an embassy event was in

 the works, I would attend weekly meetings to listen in on planning and see what I could do to help.
 Usually there were smaller tasks that needed to be done such as creating visitors’ guides.

-The most exciting event in which I participated was the visit of the Australian prime minister in July 2005.
+The most exciting event in which I participated was the visit of the Australian prime minister.
 As the only American among countless Australian media and staff, I felt comfortable and was kept busy taking pictures

 and recording door-stop interviews at famous sites such as the Capitol.
 As an intern, you will not be exposed to top-secret information, but you are on the inside when it comes to special events.

 Government work is a useful addition to a resume.
 As an embassy employee you will gain invaluable knowledge while spending your summer in a culturally diverse workplace.